 Chances are high that even the safest of drivers will be in an accident at some point, whether minor or major.
 If that happens to you, make sure you are prepared in order to protect yourself from the financial and emotional toll an accident can have.
 What to do if you are in a car accident?

 Tips On What To Do If You Are In A Car Accident

 To prepare yourself, in the event of an emergency, keep an emergency kit in your glovebox.
-In the kit include things like a cell phone, pen and paper, disposable camera and a card with medical information such as allergies listed on it.
+The kit includes things like a cell phone, pen and paper, disposable camera, and a card with medical information such as allergies listed on it.
 It is also a good idea to keep a list of your contact/emergency numbers handy for law enforcement agencies.

 Know what your insurance policy covers in the event of an accident.
 Check for coverage on towing and rental car coverage; this will ease any unnecessary stresses after the fact.
 DO NOT give any of your coverage information to the other driver or to a claim representative of his/her insurance company.

 Above all, you want to remain calm and keep yourself (and anyone with you) safe.